Ruth

 Notable People Named Ruth

-Joan Ruth Bader Ginsburg was an influential American lawyer and jurist who served as an associate justice of the Supreme Court of the United States, known for her landmark opinions and passionate dissents.
+Ruth Bader Ginsburg was an American Supreme Court justice from 1993 to 2020, the first Jewish woman and second woman on the Court, known for landmark opinions and later passionate dissents.

-Ruth Wilson is an accomplished English actress known for her roles in Jane Eyre, Luther, The Affair, Mrs Wilson, and His Dark Materials, as well as her work in films such as The Lone Ranger and Saving Mr. Banks.
+Ruth Wilson is an English actress known for Jane Eyre, Luther, The Affair, Mrs Wilson, and His Dark Materials, winning the BAFTA Cymru Best Actress award for Marisa Coulter, with films including The Lone Ranger and Dark River.

-Ruth Cupp was a trailblazing American lawyer, judge, and author who made history as the first woman admitted to the Charleston County Bar Association and served in the South Carolina House of Representatives.
+Ruth Cupp was a trailblazing South Carolina lawyer, judge, legislator, and author who became the first woman in the Charleston County Bar and later served as an associate probate judge, state representative, and columnist for The Post and Courier.

-Ruth May Fox - Ruth Fox was a 19th-century English-born American women's rights activist, poet, hymn writer, and leader of youth in the Church of Jesus Christ of Latter-day Saints.
+Ruth May Fox - Ruth Fox was a 19th century English born American womens rights advocate in the Utah Territory and a poet, hymn writer, and LDS youth leader.

-Ruth Elizabeth Warrick was an American singer, actress, and political activist, best known for her role as Phoebe Tyler Wallingford on All My Children, and for her film debut in Citizen Kane.
+Ruth Elizabeth Warrick was an American singer, actress, and political activist best known for playing Phoebe Tyler Wallingford on All My Children from 1970 until her death in 2005, who made her film debut in Citizen Kane and later celebrated her 80th birthday at a special screening of the film.

-Ruth Deech, Baroness Deech - Baroness Ruth Deech is a prominent British academic, lawyer, bioethicist, and politician known for her leadership roles in the Human Fertilisation and Embryology Authority and St Anne's College, Oxford.
+Ruth Deech, Baroness Deech - Baroness Ruth Deech is a British academic and bioethicist who led the Human Fertilisation and Embryology Authority, headed St Annes College Oxford, sits as a Crossbench peer, and chaired the Bar Standards Board.

-Ruth Dreifuss is a Swiss economist, unionist, and politician who served as a member of the Federal Council (Switzerland) from 1993 to 2002, including as Vice President in 1998 and President in 1999 for the Social Democratic Party.
+Ruth Dreifuss is a Swiss economist, unionist, and politician who served on the Federal Council from 1993 to 2002 and was vice president in 1998 and president in 1999 for the Social Democratic Party.

 Laura Katherine Bennett